Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

 \subsection{Layout Strategy}

-The last two requirements~(\ref{req:ManyItems}, \ref{req:LabelReadability}) introduced in Section~\ref{sec:reqirements} are conflicting.
-Therefore, our goal is to let the user control the layout in order to optimize it for the high-level tasks of (1) obtaining an \textbf{overview} and (2) seeing \textbf{details} for a subset of the items.
-In Taggle the user can toggle between the two layout modes.
+Complementary to our overview plus detail concept described above, we introduce two different layout modes serving the high-level tasks of (1) obtaining an \textbf{overview} and (2) seeing \textbf{details} for a subset of the items.